 The existence of petroleum has been traced at scattered intervals over a large area.
-Six companies hold permits under the provisions of the Petroleum (Mining) Ordinance 1934-1936 and oil prospecting is being carried on extensively in the Western, Delta, Gulf and Central Divisions.
+Three companies hold permits under the provisions of the Petroleum (Prospecting and Mining) Ordinance 1938 and oil prospecting is being carried on in the Western, Delta, Gulf and Central Divisions.